 What’s noteworthy in today’s COVID-19 data?

-In the data reported by the county and the state, out-of-state and international cases are not counted, which means that visitors who tested positive won’t be counted in the total of cases.
+The data reported by the county and the state do not include out-of-state and international cases, which means that visitors who tested positive won’t be counted in the total of cases.

-Past travel and visitation patterns remain a guide since more people are now coming to Aspen from cities in New York, California, Florida, Illinois, and Texas, and there is more travel in out of Colorado from neighboring states, including Utah, Wyoming, Kansas, New Mexico and Arizona.
+Past travel and visitation patterns remain a guide since more people are now coming to Aspen from cities in New York, California, Florida, Illinois and Texas, and there is more travel in and out of Colorado from neighboring states, including Utah, Wyoming, Kansas, New Mexico and Arizona.

-The CDC reported more than 53,000 new cases nationwide.
-There are now more than 2.7 million cases in the U.S.
+The CDC reported about 47,500 new cases nationwide on Monday.
+The COVID Tracking Project reported an increase of about 49,500 cases since Sunday.
+There are now more than 4.6 million cases in the country.

-The North West region, which includes Pitkin, Eagle and Garfield counties, was classified on Friday as “low incidence plateau.”
-This means that “There have been ten or fewer new cases per 100,000 in the past two weeks.
-Incidence is low and remaining stable,” according to CDPHE.
+The state’s northwest region, which includes Pitkin, Eagle and Garfield counties, was classified on Friday as “Sustained decline.”
+This means that “incidence is consistently decreasing,” according to CDPHE.

 Today’s Media Selection